C4ptainCrunch/thesis/source/index.rst

 Each player plays alternatively, without the right to pass his turn.
-A player's turn consists in choosing one of his non-empty pits, picking all seeds contained in the pit and sowing them one by one in every consecutive pits on the right (rotating counter-clockwise).
+A player's turn consists in choosing one of his non-empty pits, picking all seeds contained in the pit and sowing them one by one in every consecutive pit on the right (rotating counter-clockwise).
 The player thus has at most 6 possible moves at each turn (one per non-empty pit owned by him).